lgreski/datasciencectacontent/markdown/statinf-poissonInterval.md

 * intervals based on a rate, and <br><br>
 * intervals based on an average of several counts. <br><br>

-WHen the event count is large, many of these formulas use an approximation to the normal distribution where the standard deviation equals the mean of the event count, leading to a formula that looks like
+When the event count is large, many of these formulas use an approximation to the normal distribution where the standard deviation equals the mean of the event count, leading to a formula that looks like

      lambda +/- Z * sqrt(lambda)